EU Licensed4.8/5

 About This Medicine

-Eliquis contains apixaban, a direct oral anticoagulant (DOAC) that selectively inhibits Factor Xa, a key clotting factor in the coagulation cascade.
-By blocking Factor Xa, apixaban interrupts both the intrinsic and extrinsic pathways of coagulation, reducing the formation of thrombin and blood clots without requiring regular blood monitoring.
+Eliquis contains apixaban, a direct oral anticoagulant (DOAC) that selectively inhibits Factor Xa, a key enzyme in the blood coagulation cascade.

-Eliquis is licensed in the UK for several indications: prevention of stroke and systemic embolism in adults with non-valvular atrial fibrillation (AF) who have one or more risk factors; treatment and prevention of recurrent deep vein thrombosis (DVT) and pulmonary embolism (PE); and prevention of VTE in adults following elective hip or knee replacement surgery.
+It is prescribed for the prevention of stroke and systemic embolism in patients with non-valvular atrial fibrillation, the treatment and prevention of deep vein thrombosis (DVT) and pulmonary embolism (PE), and the prevention of venous thromboembolism following elective hip or knee replacement surgery.

 Usage & Dosage